HugoMatilla/Effective-JAVA-Summary/README.md

 ##18.
 Prefer interfaces to abstract classes
 Java permits only single Inheritance, this restriction on abstract classes severely contrains their use as type functions.

-Intefaces is generally yhe best way to define a type that permits multiple implementations.
+Intefaces is generally the best way to define a type that permits multiple implementations.

 Existing classes can be easily retrofitted to implement a new interface.